khulnasoft/integrations-core/win32_event_log/README.md

 ### Events

-All Windows events are forwarded to Datadog.
+All Windows events are forwarded to Khulnasoft.

 ### Service Checks